GEM-benchmark/NL-Augmenter/transformations/contraction_expansions/README.md

 }
 ```
 ## What are the limitations of this transformation?
-The transformation's outputs are too simple to be used for data augmentation.
-Unlike a paraphraser, it is not capable of
-generating linguistically diverse text.
+Unlike a paraphraser, it is not capable of generating linguistically diverse text.